DishankChauhan1/solforge-test/README.md

-# SolForge - Decentralized Bounty Platform
+# SolForge - A Decentralized Bounty Platform

 A decentralized bounty platform built on Solana, allowing developers to create, claim, and complete bounties for open-source contributions.